amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/70_add_federation/30_hosted_ui.md

 ![federation hosted ui](/images/70-30-hostedui-1.png)

 {{% notice tip %}}
-If you try to authenticate using Facebook, you should be directed to Facebook's page and be able to enter your email address and password.
+If you try to authenticate using Facebook using the above URI from a browser, you will be directed to Facebook's page and be able to enter your email address and password.
 However the process will not terminate completly as the `redirect_uri` in the URL is an iOS only URI that we gave for our app (`landmarks://`)  The final redirection will only work in our mobile app.
 {{% /notice %}}

 Let's update the application code to revert back to the Hosted UI.

-Open *Landmarks/LandingView.swift* file and copy / paste the below (lines that have been modified ar ehighlighted):
+In XCode, open `Landmarks/LandingView.swift` file and paste the below (lines that have been modified are highlighted):

 {{< highlight swift "hl_lines=14 20-26">}}
 //